">

 Passports and Visas

 In most cases you will need a valid passport and visa or an ETA (Electronic Travel Authority) in order to enter into Australia.
-To check for eligibily on Australian Travel Visas and Passports go to the

-and for an ETA go to the
+- and for an ETA go to the

 Start by contacting your nearest Australian embassy or consulate to find out what visas you will need.
-You can apply electronically by going to

-Australian Electronic Travel Authority - CLICK HERE or ask a travel agent to arrange one for you.
-ETA is free and it allows you stay in Australia for up to three months, and is valid for multiple travel for one year.
+You can apply electronically by going online to the ETA mentioned above or ask a travel agent to arrange one for you.
+ETA is free and it allows you stay in Australia for up to three months, and is valid for multiple travels for one year.

 Tourist and Working Visas

-These are free and valid for three months and can usually remain valid for 12 months.
+these are free and valid for three months and can usually remain valid for 12 months.
 It should be noted that you must be no younger than 18 or older than 30 years to work in Australia.
 If you intend on staying longer or continue to come back to Australia you will need to apply for an extension, make sure you apply well before the current visa expires.

 If you intend on doing a little work or studying you will need to apply for a visa that allows for that.
 You CAN NOT work in Australia without the correct visa.
 Australian employers require a tax file number from you just to give you a start.
 Student Visas can allow you to work part time.
 A working type Visa allows you to work for a maximum of twelve months, but you can only remain in any one position for three months.